tkarn/ERposAge/METABRIC/README.md

 **NOTE:**

-One additional file necessary for the microarray analysis is **NOT** available in this resource due to size:
+One additional file necessary for the METABRIC analysis is **NOT** available in this resource due to size:

-- The file  *METABRIC.txt*  contains all METABRIC data and can be downloaded as a zip file from: https://user.uni-frankfurt.de/~tkarn/data/METABRIC.zip
+- The log expression data for 1980 breast cancer samples and clinical data can be downloaded from [cBioPortal](https://www.cbioportal.org/study/summary?id=brca_metabric) or as a zip file from: https://user.uni-frankfurt.de/~tkarn/data/METABRIC.zip